Our Popular Events

 We organise sizeable fund-raising events throughout the year.
-Click Here to go to our Events Page.
-Most are established favourites including:
+Our most are established favourites include:

 We also help to organise the Saltwood Village Boxing Day Run, the largest event of its type in the UK on that day.